- Solar advice hub

 7. They increase your home’s value

-Solar panels increase the value of your home by 3%, typically.
+Solar panels can increase the value of your home by 3%, according to a study by Rightmove in 2023.

 They achieve this level of growth by raising your property’s Energy Performance Certificate (EPC) rating – an energy efficiency grade between A and G that can be seen by all potential buyers.